 First off, you’re going to need to send a LOT of pitch emails to a LOT of blogs.
 This is the first time your hosts will read your writing and get a sense of your personality.
 Each pitch should be personalized to the specific blog and should explain why you’ve got something they need.

 It only needs to be a short paragraph (with a clear and intriguing title), but make sure that paragraph explains what you want to say, how you are going to say it and why it’s so important.
-In our guide to guest posting on ConvertKit, we’ve got a great example of what a simple and effective pitch looks like.

 And don’t just send one pitch to a host.
 Give them a couple different ideas you.
 They might have a themed month coming up that would be perfect for one of your pitches.
 Or they may have recently written on two out of three of your ideas.
 Honestly, the more opportunities you give them, the more likely they’ll see one they like.
 It’s like buying extra lottery tickets- you’re just increasing your luck.
 Just make sure you're considering any timelines you might have as you send in your pitches.